Renovating Folkestone Harbour – A Labour of Love

 Folkestone Harbour’s resilience

-The Harbour Arm is constructed of concrete faced with granite, and although the construction has been fairly resilient over more than a century, standing up to ferocious storms, it certainly hasn’t proved to be bomb proof: Ben and his team have found evidence of shrapnel damage and bent pieces of metal scattered around the site.
+The Harbour Arm is constructed of concrete faced with granite.
+Although the construction has been fairly resilient over more than a century, standing up to ferocious storms, it certainly hasn’t proved to be bomb proof.
+Ben and his team found evidence of shrapnel damage and bent pieces of metal scattered around the site.
 Nevertheless, the granite itself is robust: “We’ve shot-blasted it to clean it, but it doesn’t change the stone itself, which remains incredibly solid.”

 Meticulous attention to detail has been afforded to every element of the restoration, as well as the overall design of the space.
 Ben adds: “For example, the post-and-chain fencing has a heritage ‘feel’ to it; it is made from cast metal, like the posts would have originally been.
 It is an active harbour so we needed to use removeable chains as opposed to solid railings.
 This affords some protection whilst maintaining the potential for boats to moor alongside.”

 Ben’s role at Folkestone has enabled him to explore his passion for investigating the past.
 “If you walk along the Harbour Arm there are two mesh platforms which sit above really interesting spaces.
 Folkestone has a seven-metre tidal range, and these docking areas are a consequence of that; they provided a place where boats could be loaded and unloaded at low tide.